-2. Spreading IRA distributions over the beneficiary’s lifetime saves money.
-It makes a significant difference in the income tax rate, the income taxes paid, and the remaining after-tax amount that your heirs eventually receive from your IRA.
+- Spreading IRA distributions over the beneficiary’s lifetime saves money.
+It significantly affects the income tax rate, the income taxes paid, and the remaining after-tax amount your heirs eventually receive from your IRA.
 However, if a beneficiary is not designated on the IRA itself, the entire IRA may have to be distributed within a year or two after the owner’s death, and IRA distributions are taxed as ordinary income.
-Also, your IRA’s eventual beneficiaries may not be able to rollover or transfer the distribution from your IRA into another IRA unless they are listed on the beneficiary designation.
-The same rules apply for retirement plans like 401k and 403b accounts.
+Also, your IRA’s eventual beneficiaries may not be able to roll over or transfer the distribution from your IRA into another IRA unless they are listed on the beneficiary designation.
+The same rules apply to retirement plans like 401k and 403b accounts.

-8. Beneficiary designations take precedent over your will for your IRA and retirement plans.
+- Beneficiary designations take precedence over your will for your IRA and retirement plans.
 Listing your heirs in your will is not an effective way to designate people as beneficiaries of your retirement accounts.
-Your IRA may end up being distributed to your estate and your estate may end up paying income tax on the IRA distribution with just the after-tax proceeds being paid out to your children.
+Your IRA may end up being distributed to your estate, and your estate may end up paying income tax on the IRA distribution, with just the after-tax proceeds being paid out to your children.
 The after-tax proceeds could be almost half of your IRA or retirement plan balance!

 - You can take the opportunity also, to arrange for a trust or a Uniform Transfers to Minors (UTMA) if one or more of your beneficiaries are minors.